mikemorcerf/be-the-hero-app/frontend/README.md

 # :bug: Issues

-Feel free to **file a new issue** with a respective title and description on the [Github Explorer](https://github.com/mikemorcerf/be-the-hero-app/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the [Be The Hero](https://github.com/mikemorcerf/be-the-hero-app/issues) repository.
 If you already found a solution to your problem, **I would love to review your pull request**!

 # :clap: Acknowledgment